SetoKibah/Schedule-I-Calculator/README.md

-# Schedule I Profit Calculator
+# Schedule I Enterprise Suite

-A comprehensive profit calculator for the game Schedule I that helps players optimize their drug mixing recipes for maximum profit.
+A comprehensive business management application for the game Schedule I that helps players optimize their drug mixing recipes for maximum profit, manage customer data, and track business operations.

+Copyright © 2025 Kibah Corps.
+All rights reserved.

 ## Features

-- Calculate the market value, cost, and profit margin for any combination of base products and mixers
+- **Profit Calculator**: Calculate the market value, cost, and profit margin for any combination of base products and mixers
-- Predict effects based on ingredient combinations
+- **Effects Preview**: Instantly see how different mixers will affect your product
+- **Recipe Management**: Save and compare custom recipes to find your most profitable combinations
-- Find the most profitable recipes for each base product
+- **Top Recipes Analysis**: Automatically find the most profitable recipes for each base product
-- Testing framework to document and analyze in-game results
-- Data analyzer to suggest calculator improvements based on empirical testing
+- **Customer Database**: Track customer preferences, locations, relations, and purchase history
+- **Game Data Repository**: Browse comprehensive reference data on all in-game products and effects
+- **Data Analysis Tools**: Analyze test results and improve business strategies

+## Screenshots

+*Screenshots will be added here*

 ## How to Use